PoisotLab/MS_befwm_softwarenote/ms.md

 for the current development release.

 The code is released under the MIT license.
 This software note describes version `0.1.0`.
 The source code of the package can be viewed, downloaded, and worked on at `http://poisotlab.biol.umontreal.ca/julia-packages/befwm`.
 The code is also mirrored (read-only) at `https://github.com/PoisotLab/befwm.jl`.
-Potential issues with the code or package can be reported at either places.
+Potential issues with the code or package can be reported at either places throug the *Issues* system.
 The code is version-controlled, undergoes continuous integration, and has a code coverage of approx. 90% to this date.

 # Use cases